NEXT Opportunity Award

 5. Audited Financial Statements for 3 Years

-If the applicant is a credit union, a 5300 report can not substitute for an audited financial statement.
+An applicant must upload its audited financial statements for at least three years.
+If the applicant is a credit union, the credit union can substitute both a 5300 report and supervisory committee audit for an audited financial statement.

 6. Discipline and Performance